Patrick: The second question is from an MSer called Julie, and she asks, how bad can MS get?

-So that sounded like a difficult question to answer on two fronts: number one, because it could be fatal, so that’s an area within itself, and then number two, it sounded like it’s difficult to track the individual journey that someone’s about to go on.
+Patrick: So that sounded like a difficult question to answer on two fronts.
+Number one, because it could be fatal, within itself, and then number two, it sounded like it’s difficult to track the individual journey that someone’s about to go on.

-Yeah.
-I think coming back to the first bit, as I say, you read all the papers and it’s very, very… it’s usually a rare variant of MS that only affects a very small percentage of people that means there is an extremely rapid progress and unfortunately people can die, and I don’t want to scare people, but they can google it and it’s out there.
-But putting that into real world, that is very, very unusual and people tend to live a long life and it’s often things of old age, other conditions that impact on the MS. But we’ve also got to remember we’ve got a lot more treatment options than what we’ve ever had in multiple sclerosis and obviously the trend is to treating early.
-But it’s not just about the treatment, you have specialist teams around, so nurses, consultants, who have specialised in multiple sclerosis, that we didn’t have years ago.
-So it’s actually the health promotion, the self-management, so it’s all that that comes into play and I think it’s about helping people live heathier and weller with multiple sclerosis and I think that is a key component of our role, but it is unpredictable and it’s having the support mechanisms in place so that people are seen if they’re not as well, that we respond to them quickly.
+Karen Vernon, MS Nurse: Yeah.
+I think coming back to the first bit, as I say, you read all the papers and it’s very, very, it’s usually a rare variant of MS that only affects a very small percentage of people that means there is an extremely rapid progress and unfortunately people can die, and I don’t want to scare people, but they can google it and it’s out there.
+But putting that into real world, that is very, very unusual and people tend to live a long life and it’s often things of old age, other conditions that impact on the MS. But we’ve also got to remember, we’ve got a lot more treatment options than what we’ve ever had in multiple sclerosis and obviously the trend is to treating early.
+But it’s not just about the treatment, you have specialist teams around, so nurses, consultants who have specialised in multiple sclerosis that we didn’t have years ago.
+So it’s actually the health promotion, the self-management, so it’s all that that comes into play and I think it’s about people live healthier and well with multiple sclerosis and I think that is a key component of our role.
+But it is unpredictable and it’s having the support mechanisms in place so people are seen if they’re not as well, you know, we respond to them quickly.
 Yes, some things we can deal with over the phone, but it’s looking at the relapses and the whole package and making sure that people are seen by the appropriate people at the appropriate time.

 Patrick: Thanks Karen, sounds like those are in place.

 Watch more videos here: